Closures & Hours Changes

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-Standard Treatment Options for Stage I Rectal Cancer
+Treatment Options for Stage I Rectal Cancer

 Stage I tumors extend beneath the mucosa into the submucosa (T1) or into, but not through, the bowel muscle wall (T2).
 Because of its localized nature at presentation, stage I rectal cancer has a high cure rate.

-Standard treatment options for stage I rectal cancer include the following:
+Treatment options for stage I rectal cancer include the following:

 Surgery with or without chemoradiation therapy